w3c/w3c-website-redesign-documentation/_posts/2020-10-08-weeknotes-9-oct.md

 ## CMS planning

 We had a kick-off call with the Craft team on 30th September to discuss our build approach.
-We confirmed that our preferred approach to site build will be using features, that by launch, will allow non-sighted users to enter CMS content.
-Maria started planning the site content model and is also finalising the build approach.
+We confirmed that our preferred approach to site build will be using features, that by launch, will allow ~~non-sighted~~ users with accessibility needs to enter CMS content.
+Marie started planning the site content model and is also finalising the build approach.

 ## Design